Special Collections

 This is determined by the subcollection that the material is being added to.
 Thesis will be current productions, faculty publications have no limit on date produced.
 Rare materials are considered to be those materials printed in Michigan prior to 1850 or in the United States prior to 1801.

 In order to maintain and improve the quality of the collection, materials may be deaccessioned due to irrelevance, lack of space duplication, irreparable condition, or removal to more secure or environmentally appropriate location.
 Deaccessioned material will be offered to a more appropriate institution based on an analysis of that institution’s collection policy.
-The Liaison and Collection Development Librarian will make the decision to deaccession an item only after a careful reappraisal of an individual title.
+The Collection Development Librarian, in consultation with the appropriate liaison librarian, will make the decision to deaccession an item only after a careful reappraisal of an individual title.

 CONTACT: Emera Bridger Wilson, Collection Management Librarian, (906) 227-1205, or ebridger@nmu.edu